What is a share?

 Will you want to invest on a regular monthly basis?

-The great thing about investing is that you can start from scratch and invest on a monthly basis.
+The great thing about investing is that you can start from scratch and invest a small sum on a monthly basis.
 Even if you do have a sizeable sum waiting to invest you might want to do so gradually over time using a regular monthly savings plan.
 This can help smooth out the ups and downs of the stock market.
 Some investment platforms are better suited to regular monthly investing than others, particularly from the perspective of cost.

 What investment tools do you think you will need?

-The best investment platforms offer a range of useful investment tools that can help you create portfolios in line with your investment risk as well as tools such as smartphone apps to monitor your investments on the go.
+The best investment platforms offer a range of useful investment tools that can help you create portfolios in line with your investment risk as well as tools, such as smartphone apps, to monitor your investments on the go.

 Will you want to buy and sell shares regularly?